 Field extensions are a way that you take one well-behaved structure and get another well-behaved structure.
 Irreducible polynomials are key to this as they express relationships that aren’t satisfied in the original structure but do end up satisfied in the new structure.

 Field extensions actually end up being a really powerful tool - their theory can be used to show the impossibility of angle trisection with a compass and straightedge.
 The basic idea: start with numbers 0 and 1, allow constructing numbers in the complex plane through compass and straightedge.
 The only numbers that are constructible this way exist in field extensions that have dimension over the rationals.
-There exists an angle that in order to trisect, you would need to construct which has dimension 3 over the rationals.
+However, to trisect the angle , we would need to be able to construct a number () that exists in a field extension of dimension 3 over the rationals.
 Therefore general trisection is impossible.

 - Ian Stewart, Galois Theory (4th Edition)